dhs43/QueueHub/README.md

-# ListHub
+# QueueHub
-Android app for interactive music queues
+QueueHub is an Android app for interactive music queues.

-Currently the user can select an audio file to play.
-After selection, the file will be uploaded.
-Once complete, the file will be downloaded to all devices including the uploaders and the song will autoplay.

-clone --single-branch --branch chad https://github.com/dhs43/QueueHub
+Users can choose to create a session or join an existing one.
+They can add local music files to the queue.
+By default, only the user that created the queue will play music from their device.
+A user that joins can also choose to "Tune In" and play the music from their device as well.
+This is ideal when users are contributing to the same queue, but are not in the same physical location to listen together.